jschristie/docs/sources/deployment/index.md

 |	443		|	tcp		|

 ## Disable SELinux
-* Configure SELINUX=disabled in the /etc/selinux/config file.
+* Make sure there is "SELINUX=disabled" directive in the /etc/selinux/config file.
 * Reboot your system.
 After reboot, confirm that the __getenforce__ command returns __Disabled__.
 # Cloud Specific Requirements
 ## Amazon AWS